haoyung/haoyung.github.io/_posts/en/2024-04-19-Precisely Measuring TDS.md

 However, after some research, I found that this trend of certain devices consistently measuring higher or lower differs from others' conclusions, such as in [@espressofun](https://www.instagram.com/espressofun/)'s article [DiFluid R2 Coffee Refractometer Device Variation](https://rmckeon.medium.com/difluid-r2-coffee-refractometer-device-variation-20cf1a663d99), which may require further verification.

-### Experiment III: Testing Difluid R2 Extract Accuracy with Sucrose Solution
+### Experiment III: Testing DiFluid R2 Extract Accuracy with Sucrose Solution

-In Experiment II, I noticed that all three Difluids measured lower than the widely accepted standard VST, and there was a consistent high-to-low relationship among the Difluids.
+In Experiment II, I noticed that all three DiFluids measured lower than the widely accepted standard VST, and there was a consistent high-to-low relationship among the DiFluids.
 This made me wonder if there was a "standard solution" that could verify this relationship and determine which device was closest to the theoretical value.

-Difluid is the only one of these refractometers that displays the refractive index, the raw value the device measures.
+DiFluid is the only one of these refractometers that displays the refractive index, the raw value the device measures.
 Different devices may use different algorithms to convert refractive index to TDS.
 For more on refractive index, I highly recommend [Quantitative Café](https://quantitativecafe.com/)'s enlightening article [Estimating TDS from Refractive Index](https://quantitativecafe.com/2023/02/27/estimating-tds-from-refractive-index/).

-Since the refractive indices of many common solutions have been measured by others, we can use these values to check if Difluid matches previous experiments.
-After some research, I found that a 10% sucrose solution could test Difluid's accuracy.
+Since the refractive indices of many common solutions have been measured by others, we can use these values to check if DiFluid matches previous experiments.
+After some research, I found that a 10% sucrose solution could test DiFluid's accuracy.
 Below are the preparation and calculation steps I used.

 >   Special thanks to [Quantitative Café](https://quantitativecafe.com/) for providing data and detailed methods!